jostrm/azure-enterprise-scale-ml/documentation/v2/10-19/13-setup-aifactory.md

 #### 3) Have checked in your code?

 The parameters you edited, do they look as you configured them locally in Azure Devops also?

+#### 4) Is all permissions set for the Service Principle?
+- The BICEP will have to create artifact under 1 or many subscriptions.
+- Note: If you have an external vNet (BYO vNet) in another subscription than its AIFactory environment subscription, it needs Contributor on ResourceGroup to create NSG's, and Network Contributor on the vNet to be able to assign the NSG's.
+[Read more about: Permissions for the service principle](./12-permissions-users-ad-sps.md)

 #### DONE!
 Ready to Run the pipeline
 Now you can go ahead and run the pipeline in Azure Devops.